RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 Options B and C are other phases of the SDLC, but not all SDLC models incorporate user input in these phases, so the options are not correct.
 Option D is not a phase of the SDLC and is incorrect.

 ### Question # 16 - Which phase of the software development lifecycle (SDLC) is most likely to involve crypto-shredding?
-A. Define
+A. Define.
-B. Design
+B. Design.
-C. Test
+C. Test.
-D. Disposal
+D. Disposal.
 Answer: D.

 Disposal is the only phase concerned with the sanitization of media or destruction of data.
 All the other options are also SDLC phases, however, **crypto-shredding is much more likely to be used in the disposal phase.**

 ### Question # 17 - Where are business requirements most likely to be mapped to software construction?
-A. Define
+A. Define.
-B. Design
+B. Design.
-C. Test
+C. Test.
-D. Secure Operations
+D. Secure Operations.
 Answer: B.

 Design is the correct answer, as this is where the requirements gathered during the Define phase are mapped to system designs.
 All the other options are SDLC phases where requirements are not mapped to software construction.

 ### Question # 18 - [important] All of the following are usually nonfunctional requirements except _______________.
-A. Color
+A. Color.
-B. Sound
+B. Sound.
-C. Security
+C. Security.
-D. Function
+D. Function.
 Answer: D.

 **Function is usually the functional requirement, describing what action the tool/process satisfies.**

 All the others are usually nonfunctional requirements.
 Exceptions to this are when the characteristic listed is the actual desired function.
 For instance, if the product is a tool that enunciates text so that a blind user can hear the words, then sound would be the functional requirement.
 If the product is a security tool such as a firewall or data loss prevention (DLP) solution, then security would be a functional requirement.
 Otherwise, these are nonfunctional requirements for standard products.

 ### Question # 19 - Designers making applications for the cloud have to take into consideration risks and operational constraints that did not exist or were not as pronounced in the traditional environment.
 Which of the following is an element cloud app designers may have to consider incorporating in software for the cloud that may not have been as important in the traditional environment?
-A. Identity and access management (IAM) capability
+A. Identity and access management (IAM) capability.
-B. Distributed denial of service (DDoS) resistance
+B. Distributed denial of service (DDoS) resistance.
-C. Encryption for data at rest and in motion
+C. Encryption for data at rest and in motion.
-D. Field validation
+D. Field validation.
 Answer: C.

 Traditional apps won’t usually require encryption in all phases of the data lifecycle because data is protected in several stages in the traditional environment without the need for additional controls.
 In the cloud environment, however, data exposed at any point in the lifecycle might constitute an inadvertent disclosure, **so cloud apps require encryption for data at rest and in motion (and usually in use as well).**